dhuan/mock/latest/_sources/base_apis.rst.txt

-Alternatively you can just use the ``route_match`` middleware option in order to filter the requests which you want to manipulate, targetting the route patterns that are meant for your Base API of choice.
-Then again, the middleware documentation section covers the subject in more details.
+Alternatively you can just use the ``route_match`` middleware option in order to filter the requests which you want to manipulate, targetting the route patterns that are meant for your Base API.

 Base APIs and TLS
 -----------------